zoedsoupe/supabase_potion/README.md

 `Supabase.Client` is defined as:

-- `:conn` - connection information, the only required option as it is vital to the `Supabase.Client`.
 - `:base_url` - The base url of the Supabase API, it is usually in the form `https://<app-name>.supabase.io`.
 - `:api_key` - The API key used to authenticate requests to the Supabase API.
 - `:access_token` - Token with specific permissions to access the Supabase API, it is usually the same as the API key.
 - `:db` - default database options
     - `:schema` - default schema to use, defaults to `"public"`
 - `:global` - global options config